dotnet/fsharp/README.md

 # The Combined F# Language, Library, and Tools Repository

-You are invited to to help produce future releases of the F# language compiler, library, and tools.
+You are invited to help producing future releases of the F# language compiler, library, and tools.

 * [Contributing](#contributing)
 * [Using](#using)